-This Christmas yard angel had lost it’s glow but fortunately for this beautiful sculpture Tim, the owner, decided to repair and replace rather than recycle.
+This Christmas yard angel had lost its glow but fortunately for this beautiful sculpture, Tim, the owner, decided to repair and replace rather than recycle it.

 1. Accurately measure your frame in several places.

-Some older frames can vary in diameter in different location.
-Since sculpture clips and clips that are built into the bases of Christmas lights are made of rigid plastic, there won’t be much give in the clips.
-If a random clip breaks during installation, more than likely the frame is larger in that area.
+Some older frames can vary in diameter in different locations.
+Since sculpture clips and clips that are built into the bases of Christmas lights are made of rigid plastic, there won't be much give in the clips.
+If a random clip breaks during installation, more than likely, the frame has a slightly larger diameter in that area.

-Measure your frame by tightening down an adjustable wrench onto your project and measure the gap.
-That’s the diameter of the clip you’ll need for your project.
+Measure your frame by tightening an adjustable wrench onto your project and measuring the gap.
+That's the diameter of the clip you'll need for your project.

 2. Purchase light strings that have close spacing.